grafana/k6/README.md

 - [JavaScript API](https://k6.io/docs/javascript-api).
 Reference and examples of all k6 modules.

 These links barely scratch the surface!
-If you're looking for conceptual information, you can read about [Test types](https://k6.io/docs/test-types/introduction/), [Test strategies](https://k6.io/docs/testing-guides/), or one of the many informative [Blog posts](https://k6.io/blog)
+If you're looking for conceptual information, you can read about [Test types](https://k6.io/docs/test-types/introduction/), [Test strategies](https://k6.io/docs/testing-guides/), or one of the many informative [Blog posts](https://k6.io/blog).

 ## Contribute

 If you want to contribute or help with the development of k6, start by reading [CONTRIBUTING.md](CONTRIBUTING.md).
 Before you start coding, it might be a good idea to first discuss your plans and implementation details with the k6 maintainers-especially when it comes to big changes and features.
-You can do this either in the [GitHub issue](https://github.com/grafana/k6/issues) for the problem you're solving (create one if it doesn't exist) or on the [k6 community forum](https://community.k6.io).
+You can do this in the [GitHub issue](https://github.com/grafana/k6/issues) for the problem you're solving (create one if it doesn't exist).

 ## Support